mustardamus/_boilerplate/README.md

 - `npx hygen nuxt form-component`: Add a form component to an existing Nuxt.js app app
 - `npx hygen nuxt store`: Add a store to the Nuxt.js app
+- `npx hygen nuxt resource`: Creates components, pages and store for a resource to create/edit/show/delete a resource

 ### Jest